Advanced Topics

 Some important notes about CAD in the cloud,

 ClassCAD, like most other CAD systems, is a "in-memory" CAD.
-This means that a process or engine is started, and the model is loaded or created into memory for processing.
+This means that a process or engine is started, and the complete model is loaded or created in memory for processing.
 The model itself can be stored in a database or in files elsewhere.

 In cloud environments, where processes may crash or connections can be lost, it is crucial to store the state of an ongoing CAD interactive design session.
 Think of it as a high-performance auto-save feature that minimizes the risk of data loss.
 To understand the difference between stateful and stateless applications, we first examine the three different ways our engine can be used and how communication channels play a role.

 - HTTP-Based CAD Service (Stateless) The simplest usage, where state management is not a concern, is through a REST-based CAD service.
 For example, you can load a parametric model, modify its parameters to create a variant, and then export it.
 In ClassCAD, this is done by sending a CCScript to an API endpoint.
-The script is executed, and ideally, the system returns an "OK" status.
+The script is executed, produces thes results and the system returns an "OK" status.

 - Interactive CAD Design Sessions (Stateful) For interactive CAD design sessions, state management is essential.
 These sessions are typically implemented using WebSockets, which allow bidirectional communication.
 The browser remains connected to the CAD process through an instance or a load balancer.
 If any part of this connection fails, it must be possible to recover the session seamlessly.
 Today we provide a node.js based instance manager.
 In the future we will replace it by a more capable loadbalancer written in C++ and thus avoiding the need of node.js in many usecases situations.

-- WASM-Based CAD Engine (Client-Side Execution) In this scenario, no server is required for state management.
-The WASM package is loaded once from our Cloudflare storage and then resides in your local browser cache.
+- WASM-Based CAD Engine (Client-Side Execution) The WASM package is loaded once from our Cloudflare storage and then resides in your local browser cache.
 This executable runs directly in the browser, leveraging local CPU, GPU, and other resources.
 This is a single click installed parametric CAD system; no setup, just instant access.

 State Management Approaches